cri-o/cri-o/docs/crio.8.md

 **--log-size-max**="": Maximum log size in bytes for a container.
 If it is positive, it must be >= 8192 to match/exceed conmon read buffer (default: -1)

-**--manage-network-ns-lifecycle**: Determines whether we pin and remove network namespace and manage its lifecycle (default: false)
+**--manage-network-ns-lifecycle**: Determines whether we pin and remove network namespace and manage its lifecycle (default: true)

 **--metrics-port**="": Port for the metrics endpoint (default: 9090)